Lucas3oo/sonarlint-gradle-plugin/README.md

 ## Release notes
+### 1.0.0-beta.12
+Fix formating of the description.
+Sonarlint only offers HTML based description and it renders nice the Github action but not so nice in the Security tab.

 ### 1.0.0-beta.11
 Fix formating of the description.
 Sonarlint only offers HTML based description and it renders nice the Github action but not so nice in the Security tab.